lwjohnst86/analyzing-cohorts-course/chapter1.md

 skills: 1
 ```

+{{TabExercise? with NE}}
 It's important to recognize which are outcome variables and which are the
 predictors/exposures of interest.
 Often cohort studies have massive numbers of
 variables that have been measured, so to make it easier to explore and analyze
-the data, need to subset out the variables of interest.
+the data, let's subset out the variables of interest.
+For now, let's select many
+variables and restrict later when we've decided on potential research questions.
+At the same time, let's rename the variables to names that are more explicit and
+descriptive.

 `@instructions`